systemhalted/systemhalted.github.io/emacs-resources.md

    - [Emacs for Windows](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/index.html) - This is the mirror for Windows binaries.
 You can read more about Emacs on Windows at [GNU Emacs FAQ for MS Windows](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/index.html).

-## Configuration
+## Configurations

-   Emacs is difficult for newbie users coming from editors like Sublime, VSCode, etc. So, it is always better to start with a many modern configurations provided by so many experienced users.
-Here are few that I like:
+  You can use vanilla Emacs and personalize it to your taste.
+However, Emacs is difficult for newbie users coming from editors like Sublime, VSCode, etc. Also, if you have no idea about Emacs Lisp, it seems scary as well.
+So, it is always better to start with one of the many modern configurations provided by so many experienced users.
+Here are a few that I like:

    - [Danniel Higginbotham's config](https://github.com/flyingmachine/emacs.d) - This is where I started.
 He also wrote a basic [Emacs tutorial](https://www.braveclojure.com/basic-emacs/) as part of his book [Clojure for the Brave and True](http://www.braveclojure.com/).